 We endeavour to provide opportunities for pupils who are identified as having a gift or talent to develop their skills and abilities in that area.

-Learning outcomes are accredited via a range of qualifications and exam boards.
-Examples include: AQA unit awards, Arts Award, Entry Level qualifications, Functional Skills Level 1 and 2, BTEC, GCSE.
+Learning outcomes are accredited via a range of achievement schemes, awards, qualifications and exam boards.
+Examples include: AQA unit award scheme, Arts Award, Entry Level qualifications, Functional Skills Level 1 and 2, BTEC, GCSE.
 Subject teachers use professional judgement and enter pupils, in consultation with SLT and parents, for qualifications at a level which is accessible but also stretches and challenges pupils to achieve to the best of their potential.

 Further information on our current qualification offer can be found in the subject overview documents.

 A whole school common approach to planning and assessment has been introduced during our curriculum transition year.